Salary: The Netherlands

 In the Netherlands the salary which occurs most frequently is referred to as Jan Modaal.
 The term "modaal" is derived from the statistical term Modus.
 If the government's macro economic policy negatively affects this "Modaal" income or salary-group often the policy is adjusted in order to protect this group of income earners.
 The Dutch word "soldij" can be directly linked to the word "soldaat" or soldier, which finds its origin in the word for the gold coin solidus, with which soldiers were paid during the Roman Empire.

 The Netherlands is in the top 5 of the highest salary-paying countries in the EU.
-The focus has been on the salary levels and accompanying bonuses whereas secondary benefits, though present, has been downplayed yet that is changing.
+The focus has been on the salary levels and accompanying bonuses whereas secondary benefits, though present, have been downplayed yet that is changing.
 The Netherlands claims a 36th position when it comes to secondary benefits when compared to other countries in Europe.

 The minimum wage is determined through collective labor negotiations (CAOs).
 The minimum wage is age dependent; the legal minimum wage for a 16-year-old is lower than, for instance, a 23-year-old (full minimum wage).
 Adjustments to the minimum wage are made twice a year; on January 1 and on July 1.
 The minimum wage for a 21-year-old on January 1, 2013, is 1,065.30 Euro netto per month and on July 1, 2013, this minimum wage is 1,071.40 Euro netto per month.